This page gives information on the Light Select Render Element.

 When the VRayLightSelect render element is set to Direct illumination mode, the sum of all lights' output replaces the sum of VRayLighting and VRaySpecular render elements in the Back to Beauty composite.

 When the VRayLightSelect render element is set to Full mode, the sum of all lights' output composes the Beauty pass.
 This is only true when the environment is black and no environment override is used.
 There should be no self-illuminating materials, because they can't be added as contributing light sources in the VRayLightSelect render element.
 Caustics are not included in the calculation of VRayLightSelect Render Element.

 If the VRayLightSelect element mode is set to Direct illumination, the specular contribution is added to the render element.
 While this is perfect for simple compositing, a better workflow is for each light to be selected for two VRayLightSelect Render Elements, one with its mode set to Direct diffuse and another with its mode set to Direct specular.
 In this way, the specular and diffuse lighting can both be controlled independently at a composite level.

-- There is no VRayAmbientLight contribution in the output of VRayLightSelect render elelement in Raw, Specular and Diffuse modes.
+- There is no contribution from VRayAmbientLight in the output from VRayLightSelect render elelement in Raw, Specular and Diffuse modes.